dinanathsj29/css3-fundamentals-tutorial/README.md

 #### CSS authoring points/understandings:
 - Most of the projects rely heavily on external stylesheets
 - Internal (Embedded) styles are mainly used to overwrite external styles
-- Inline styles are like last moment fix/patch/solution to achieve the required style output
+- Inline-styles are like last moment fix/patch/solution to achieve the required style output
 - One should plan an overall site strategy for style placement

 ### 3.12.
 How Browsers apply styles